kvarak/dnd/docs/_Classes/barbarian.md

 In order to reap the benefits from the bond, you must be within a certain range of your bondmate.
 This range is referred to as soul range, and for the Defender, who must almost be like a shadow to its bondmate, the range is 10 feet.

 ### Alert
 You are always alert for dangers that might threaten your bondmate.
-Gain 1 skill point to spend on Perception.
+Gain 1 skill point to spend on ***Perception***.

 ### Avert and Avenge
 You have mastered guarding your bondmate from bodily harm.
 While raging and within soul range, if a creature you can see hits your bondmate with an attack, you can use a **reaction** to throw yourself in harm's way, forcing the damage to be dealt to yourself instead.